z-x-yang/AOT/README.md

 1. PyTorch

-    - [AOT-Benchmark](https://github.com/yoxu515/aot-benchmark) from ZJU, which **supports both AOT and DeAOT now**.
+    - [AOT-Benchmark](https://github.com/yoxu515/aot-benchmark) from ZJU, which **will supports both AOT and DeAOT in recent days**.
 Thanks for such an excellent implementation.

 2. PaddlePaddle